PHP-DI/ZF1-Bridge/README.md

 The Service Locator is considered to be an anti-pattern because it introduces a dependency to the container, but in Zend Framework 1 it is very complicated to do otherwise due to how controllers are instantiated.

-However, this shouldn't be too much of a problem if you don't unit test your controllers (you shold do integrations test however) and if you have a correct service layer (i.e. logic code is in the models and in the services, not in the controllers).
+However, this shouldn't be too much of a problem if you don't unit test your controllers (but you should do integration tests however) and if you have a correct service layer (i.e. logic code is in the models and in the services, not in the controllers).

 Keep in mind that Zend Framework 2 and Symfony 2 both propose the same functionnality (container as a service locator in controllers).